Orientation camps in Hong Kong: Controversy

-In recent years, orientation camp has sparked controversy owing to the games played there as criticized for ethical problems.
+In recent years, orientation camps have become associated with sexual misconduct, particularly involving the power difference between older and younger students.

 For example, in 2004 Hong Kong Polytechnic University's Health and Social Sciences Faculty freshmen were asked to kiss strangers on the lips, some of whom might develop a bad feeling during such an activity.

 Besides, games requiring close contact between the participants have been long described as being obscene and having too much intimacy.
 These include the “caterpillar game” as both the girls and boys in participation are required to wrap their legs around one another's waist.
 Another example is the ‘jumbo’ held by students at Hong Kong University of Science and Technology (HKUST) in 2013, where the females were asked to lay down above the male's body.

 Activities of cheers have also been condemned by some mass media for the inappropriate slogans used by students, which simply aim to verbally abuse the others.
 For example, in 2002, in the ocamp held by the Chinese University of Hong Kong (CUHK), students from Shaw College slandered girls from New Asia College with the use of chants.
 Some wordings were said to be even discriminating the disabled.
 According to a daily news article, the Chairperson of Joint Committee on New Student Orientation of CUHK, Kenneth W.Y.
 Leung, responded that the committee will explain the problems instead of launching a censorship as they believe the self-discipline of students.

+In 2023 the controversy reemerged when numerous sexual assaults, including rape, took place at multiple universities during their orientation camps.